Palpo Build Guide

 cd crates/data

-# Run migrations (creates all tables and indexes)
+# Run migrations (create all tables and indexes)

 diesel migration run